radon-h2020/optimization-heuristic/InterferenceNNModel/Readme.md

 # How to use interference NN model:

 ### To pre-process training data sets of two jobs:
-The names of oflder must be (This is an example):
+The names of folder must be (This is an example):
 ```
 p08+0+0-noht1
 p08+0+0-noht2